Ohio Board of Pharmacy bans sale of hydroxychloroquine to treat coronavirus

-COLUMBUS (WCMH) — Beginning July 30, a Ohio Board of Pharmacy rule goes into effect banning the dispensing of hydroxychloroquine for the treatment or prevention of COVID-19.
+COLUMBUS (WCMH) — The Ohio Board of Pharmacy has officially banned the dispensing of hydroxychloroquine for the treatment or prevention of COVID-19.

 The rule prohibits pharmacies from selling or dispensing hydroxychloroquine and chloroquine for use as a coronavirus treatment without approval from the board’s executive director.
 It also specifies that all prior approvals for the drugs are no longer applicable.